 A top speed of 250 km/h.

-The slash sometimes serves as shorthand for and, as in:
+The slash sometimes serves as shorthand for and.

 He is enrolling in the JD/MBA program at Harvard.

-The slash sometimes serves as shorthand for or, as in:
+The slash sometimes serves as shorthand for or.

 Each guest must present his/her ticket prior to entry.